Airline compensation: what are your rights as Middle East flights cancelled due to Iran conflict

 Key takeaways

-• When it’s the airline’s fault (e.g. technical issues, crew shortages), you’re entitled to expenses, rebooking/refund, and compensation.
+When your flight's cancelled and it is the airline’s fault (e.g. technical issues, crew shortages), you’re entitled to expenses, rebooking/refund, and compensation.

 < Back to articles